Opportunities for Students

 More information about the program, including how to apply, is available at MCSB.

 Bing Stanford in Washington Program: The Bing Stanford in Washington Program is not just for social scientists, there are many wonderful internships opportunities for Engineers in DC!
 Winter quarter with it's focus on the environment and healthcare is a particularly great time for Engineers to go to SIW.
 Engineering students have interned in the Department of Energy, the White House Office of Science and Technology Policy and the Pentagon, among many other locations.
 For more information and to apply check out our SIW website

 Even Engineers Go Abroad!

-- Prof Steve Cooper from Computer Science will be teaching in Beijing, Spring 2015
+- Prof Sheri Sheppard and Ed Carryer from Mechanical Engineering will be teaching in Berlin, Spring 2017

 - Winter quarter is a good time to go abroad as there is often less impact on curriculum

 - Coterms who have not yet conferred their BS are still eligible to travel

 - BOSP offers ways to fulfill requirements in GERs (including language), WAYS, ENGR 40, and ENGR 50